Muzammil98/react-native-redux-boilerplate/README.md

 ## Getting Started

+clone the repo _git clone https://github.com/Muzammil98/react-native-redux-boilerplate.git_

+cd into _with_redux_

+run _npm install_
-clone the repo git clone https://github.com/Muzammil98/react-native-redux-boilerplate/ cd into with_redux npm install and you are ready for development :)
+and you are ready for development :)